June 24, 2025

 biggest GDP.

-Now the question is simpler.
+Now the question is Simler, who

-Who controls your interface?
+controls your interface?

 Interfaces used to be neutral,